MovingBlocks/Terasology/README.markdown

 Console Commands
 --------

-Press Tab to toggle the in-game console
+Press Tab to toggle the in-game console.
+Block names and some other things are not capital sensitive.
+Copy paste is supported and up/down arrow will cycle through commands you've used before

+* /help - Show in-game help (more thorough)
+* /help "giveBlock" - Shows detailed help on the "giveBlock" command
-* giveBlock "Water" - Gives 16 water blocks
+* /giveBlock "Water" - Gives 16 water blocks
-* giveBlock "IronPyrites", 42 - Gives 42 Iron Pyrite (Fool's Gold) blocks
+* /giveBlock "Rutile" 42 - Gives 42 Rutile blocks (colorful mineral)
-* giveBlock "Clay", "Slope" - Gives you 16 clay blocks that are sloped
+* /giveBlock "Clay" "Slope" - Gives you 16 clay blocks in the "slope" shape
+* /giveBlock "Marble" "Stair" 99 - Gives you 99 marble stair blocks
-* giveBlock "Chest" - Gives you a Chest block you can place, activate ('E'), put stuff in, destroy, pick up, place elsewhere, find same stuff in it!
+* /giveBlock "Chest" - Gives you a Chest block you can place, activate ('E'), put stuff in, destroy, pick up, place elsewhere, find same stuff in it!
-* giveBlock "Tnt" - Gives you 16 TNT blocks you can place and activate ('E') to blow up
+* /giveBlock "TNT" - Gives you 16 TNT blocks you can place and activate ('E') to blow up
-* listBlocks - Lists all actively used blocks (have been loaded for the world)
+* /listBlocks - Lists all actively used blocks (have been loaded for the world)
-* listFreeShapeBlocks - Lists all blocks that can be requested in any known shape
+* /listFreeShapeBlocks - Lists all blocks that can be requested in any known shape
-* listShapes - Lists the available shapes
+* /listShapes - Lists the available shapes
-* teleport 42 42 42 - Warps the player to x = 42, y = 42, z = 42
+* /teleport 42 42 42 - Warps the player to x = 42, y = 42, z = 42
-* fullHealth - Fully restores the player's health
+* /fullHealth - Fully restores the player's health
-* gotoWorld "GhostTown" - Loads the world "GhostTown" if present, otherwise initializes a new world "GhostTown" with a randomized seed value
-* gotoWorld "GhostTown", "Pie!" - Loads the world "GhostTown" if present, otherwise initializes a new world "GhostTown" with the seed value "Pie!"

 Building and running source
 --------

+Run any commands in the project root directory

 *  Download / clone the source from GitHub
-*  To prepare for IntelliJ run: $ gradlew idea
+*  To prepare for IntelliJ run: `gradlew idea`
-*  To prepare for Eclipse run: $ gradlew eclipse
+*  To prepare for Eclipse run: `gradlew eclipse`
-*  To run from the command line: $ gradlew run
+*  To run from the command line: `gradlew run`
-*  For more tasks: $ gradlew tasks
+*  For more tasks: `gradlew tasks`

 You may also need to tweak IDE settings further for your convenience.
 See [Dev Setup](https://github.com/MovingBlocks/Terasology/wiki/Dev-Setup) in our wiki for more details.